Dues information

 The fees for Fellows outside of Canada are reduced as we take into account that some of the tangible benefits for Fellows are not as relevant when practising abroad.
 Your participation, along with the other 4,700 Fellows outside Canada, greatly assist us in our mission to ensure high standards and quality of specialty medicine.

-Tip: If you are an International Fellow, keep up to date with payment, which is due annually on April 30 and update your contact address.
+Tip: If you are an International Fellow, keep up to date with payment, which is due annually 30 days following the invoice issue date, and update your contact address.

-NEW: Default of Dues, Reinstatement and Reactivation Fees for Members
+Default of Dues and Reinstatement Fees for Members

 If you allow your membership to lapse (by default of dues), the following will occur: